- Chart

 Threats

-- Economic downturns and currency devaluations
+- Economic instability and currency fluctuations in operating countries.

 Competitors and Market Share